 NOTE: Faculty and staff with at least a 75% FTE appointment are eligible for tuition assistance.

 BIOMEDE 6983 Introduction to professional and ethical issues confronting biomedical research and researchers and approaches to dealing with such issues.
 Prereq: Grad standing, or permission of instructor.
-Not open to students with credit for 883.

 Recent Professors: Alan Litsky